jordalgo/estream/api/estream.md

 # Estream

 The Estream Object.
-To create use the exposed factory function.
+To create use the exposed factory function (createEstream).

 **Parameters**